-There are important limitations to the BIOPHEN ANTI-IIa assay.
-First, although it is insensitive to direct FXa inhibitors, based on its methodology, the assay is likely susceptible to interference by other anticoagulants, such as enoxaparin, fondaparinux, and dabigatran.
+There are important limitations to the BIOPHENTM ANTI-IIa assay.
+First, while it is insensitive to direct FXa inhibitors, based on its methodology, the assay is very likely susceptible to interference by other anticoagulants, such as enoxaparin, fondaparinux, and dabigatran.
 Such analytical error is best mitigated via acquisition of accurate medication histories and judicious use of the assay only for patients treated with direct FXa inhibitors and initiating UFH therapy.
-In cases where clinical information may be unavailable, such as in unresponsive patients, we would use the anti-FXa INNOVANCE Heparin assay having no indication to use the BIOPHEN ANTI-IIa assay.
-If anti-FXa UFH levels are unexpectedly high, we would correlate with activated partial thromboplastin time and anti-FIIa UFH results, as well as continue efforts to gather relevant clinical history.
-Second, the addition of exogenous human antithrombin may cause the BIOPHEN ANTI-IIa assay to overestimate the biological effect of UFH in patients with antithrombin deficiency and lead to subtherapeutic anticoagulation.
-Although the frequency of hereditary antithrombin deficiency is about 1 in 2000 to 3000 individuals, acquired antithrombin deficiency is associated with liver disease, malnutrition, nephrotic syndrome, hemodialysis, sepsis, and major surgery and trauma.12 Anti-FXa INNOVANCE Heparin assay results that are incongruently low compared with UFH dosing may indicate the presence of underlying antithrombin deficiency; however, in the presence of direct FXa inhibitors, that scenario would be unlikely.
-Therefore, neither assay is ideal for antithrombin-deficient patients with both direct FXa inhibitors and UFH in their circulation.
-In our clinical practice, we aim to promptly discontinue use of the BIOPHEN ANTI-IIa assay and convert patients to the INNOVANCE Heparin assay after the expected clearance of direct FXa inhibitors, which would somewhat mitigate assay inflation of the biological UFH effect.
-If antithrombin deficiency is suspected and needs to be ruled out but direct FXa inhibitor effect is still present, FIIa-based antithrombin activity assays or immunologic antigen assays would be preferred over FXa-based activity assays.
+In cases where clinical information may be unavailable, such as in unresponsive patients, we would use the anti-FXa INNOVANCE® Heparin assay having no indication to use the BIOPHENTM ANTI-IIa assay.
+If anti-FXa UFH levels are unexpectedly high, we would correlate with aPTT and anti-FIIa UFH results, as well as continue efforts to gather relevant clinical history.
+Secondly, the addition of exogenous human antithrombin may cause the BIOPHENTM ANTI-IIa assay to overestimate the biological effect of UFH in patients with antithrombin deficiency and lead to sub-therapeutic anticoagulation.
+While the frequency of hereditary antithrombin deficiency is about 1 in 2000 - 3000 individuals, acquired antithrombin deficiency is associated with liver disease, malnutrition, nephrotic syndrome, hemodialysis, sepsis, and major surgery and trauma [12].
+Anti-FXa INNOVANCE® Heparin assay results that are incongruently low compared to UFH dosing may indicate the presence of underlying antithrombin deficiency; however, in the presence of direct FXa inhibitors, that scenario would be unlikely.
+Therefore, neither assay is ideal for antithrombin deficient patients with both direct FXa inhibitors and UFH in their circulation.
+In our clinical practice, we aim to promptly discontinue use of the BIOPHENTM ANTI-IIa assay and convert patients to the INNOVANCE® Heparin assay after the expected clearance of direct FXa inhibitors, which would somewhat mitigate assay inflation of the biological UFH effect.
+If antithrombin deficiency is suspected and needs to be ruled out but direct FXa inhibitor effect is still present, FIIa-based antithrombin activity assays or immunologic antigen assays would be preferred over FXa-based activity assavs.

 There were also limitations to this study.
-First, the validation relied on spiked UFH samples to supplement residual patient specimens to interrogate the entire clinically relevant range of the UFH assays.
-Deidentified posttest residual patient samples generally provided UFH levels in the low end of the therapeutic range.
-Purchased UFH linearity samples and reagent plasma spiked with UFH calibrator dilutions were required to evaluate the assays in the high end of the therapeutic range and the supratherapeutic range.
-Consequently, UFH sources and specimen matrices were nonidentical.
+First, the validation relied on spiked UFH samples to supplement residual patient specimens in order to interrogate the entire clinically relevant range of the UFH assays.
+De-identified post-test residual patient samples generally provided UFH levels in the low end of the therapeutic range.
+Purchased UFH linearity samples and reagent plasma spiked with UFH calibrator dilutions were required to evaluate the assays in the high end of the therapeutic range and the supra-therapeutic range.
+Consequently, UFH sources and specimen matrices were non-identical.
 Interference experiments were also subject to a similar limitation.
-UFH and direct FXa inhibitor levels cannot be determined in residual specimens from patients on both types of anticoagulant resulting from mutual assay interference.
-Thus, samples with known amounts of UFH and apixaban or rivaroxaban had to be created in the laboratory to assess the performance of the BIOPHEN ANTI-IIa and INNOVANCE Heparin assays in the presence of direct FXa inhibitors.
-A second limitation was that all patient specimens used for this validation study were from adults because anti-FIIa assays are reported to be less responsive than anti-FXa assays to UFH in pediatric patients.13 Therefore, the validated BIOPHEN ANTI-IIa assay is only available for adult patients at University of Michigan.
+UFH and direct FXa inhibitor levels cannot be determined in residual specimens from patients on both types of anticoagulant due to mutual assay interference.
+Thus, samples with known amounts of UFH and apixaban or rivaroxaban had to be created in the laboratory to assess the performance of the BIOPHENTM ANTI-IIa and INNOVANCE® Heparin assays in the presence of direct FXa inhibitors.
+A second limitation was that all patient specimens used for this validation study were from adults, since anti-FIIa assays are reported to be less responsive than anti-FXa assays to UFH in pediatric patients [13].
+Therefore, the validated BIOPHENTM ANTI-IIa assay is only available for adult patients at University of Michigan.